Description

 How many 25 kg buckets do I need for 100 m² at 1.5 mm grain?

-At 1.5 mm hand-applied, consumption starts from 2.2 kg/m², so 100 m² requires a minimum of 220 kg — that is nine buckets.
+At 1.5 mm hand-applied, consumption starts from 2.2 kg/m², so 100 m² needs a minimum of 220 kg, which is nine buckets.
 Adding 5–10 % for waste, corner detailing, and uneven substrates brings a practical order to 10–11 buckets.
 At 2.0 mm grain, consumption rises to 2.8 kg/m², requiring at least 12 buckets for the same area.

 Is the grey base the same formula as the white variant?

-The grey and white variants share an identical silicone-siloxane resin matrix, cellulose-fibre reinforcement, and performance ratings — only the base pigment differs.
+The grey and white variants share an identical silicone-siloxane resin matrix, cellulose-fibre reinforcement, and performance ratings; only the base pigment differs.
 Both carry DoP 145/3/CPR under EN 15824:2017, A2-s1 d0 reaction to fire, and V2 vapour permeability.
-The grey variant delivers richer colour saturation for mid-tone and dark tinted finishes; the white variant is optimised for the lightest shades and pure whites where high solar reflectance reduces thermal stress.
+The grey base delivers richer saturation for mid-tone and dark finishes, while the white base is optimised for the lightest shades.

 How dark a tint can I specify on the grey base?

 The standard system with Atlas Hoter U2 reinforced basecoat supports colours with a Heat Brightness Value above 15 %.
-Switching the basecoat to Atlas Stopter K-100 dispersion adhesive compound extends the range down to HBW 6 %, covering the great majority of the deeper SAH shades.
-For very dark shades on south-facing elevations, confirm with our technical team that the system specification matches the client's warranty and movement-margin expectations.
+Switching the basecoat to Atlas Stopter K-100 extends the range down to HBW 6 %, covering the majority of the deeper SAH shades.
+For very dark shades on south-facing elevations, confirm with the technical team that the specification matches the client's warranty and movement-margin expectations.

 Can Atlas Silicone Render Grey be applied by machine?

-Yes — the 1.5 mm (N-15) grain is approved for machine application.
-Wagner PC 830 with a 6 mm nozzle at minimum feed (2/10, 2.2 bar) and Graco RTX 5500 PX with a 6 mm round nozzle at medium feed are both validated by Atlas.
+Yes — the 1.5 mm (N-15) grain is approved for machine application on the Wagner PC 830 with a 6 mm nozzle at minimum feed, and the Graco RTX 5500 PX with a 6 mm round nozzle at medium feed.
 The 2.0 mm grain is hand-applied only.
-Hand and machine textures differ slightly, so the two application methods should never be combined on the same elevation.
+Hand and machine textures differ slightly, so the two methods should not be combined on the same elevation.

 Can I apply this render in winter?

-Standard application requires a minimum air and substrate temperature of +5 °C. Adding Atlas Eskimo setting accelerator (0.25 kg per 25 kg bucket) extends the working range down to 0 °C and shortens initial set, so the render is less vulnerable during the longer cold-weather drying window.
+Standard application needs a minimum air and substrate temperature of +5 °C. Adding Atlas Eskimo at 0.25 kg per bucket extends the working range down to 0 °C and shortens initial set, so the render is less vulnerable during the longer cold-weather drying window.
 Check a 48-hour forecast before each session to confirm the fresh coat has dry time to cure without frost interruption.

 Will the grey or tinted finish fade over time?

-The pigment system is integrated throughout the full depth of the render using hybrid inorganic-organic pigments validated by Xenotest accelerated weathering — UV resistance is significantly higher than a surface-applied masonry paint.
-The self-cleaning silicone surface also prevents airborne pollutants from embedding into the texture, so your chosen shade stays visibly consistent between natural rain washes for the full facade service life.
+The pigment runs throughout the full depth of the render using hybrid inorganic-organic pigments validated by Xenotest accelerated weathering, giving UV resistance well above a surface-applied masonry paint.
+The self-cleaning silicone surface also stops airborne pollutants embedding into the texture, so the chosen shade stays visibly consistent between natural rain washes for the facade's service life.

 Is the grey variant environmentally certified?

-The render is a water-based formulation containing no solvents, and its environmental performance is independently verified through a Type III Environmental Product Declaration (EPD) — a third-party lifecycle assessment that architects and developers can reference in BREEAM or sustainability submissions.
-The long service life and self-cleaning behaviour also reduce maintenance chemicals and repainting cycles over the building lifetime.
+The render is a water-based, solvent-free formulation, and its environmental performance is independently verified through a Type III Environmental Product Declaration (EPD) that architects and developers can reference in BREEAM or sustainability submissions.
+The long service life and self-cleaning behaviour further reduce maintenance chemicals and repainting cycles over the building lifetime.